mightysabean/cv-templating/docs/tutorial.md

 import jinja2

 data_file = 'your/data_file.yaml'
-template_directory = 'base/template_directory'  # where template files refer as root for to be used internally in the templates, not in the python script template_file = 'base/template_directory/template_file.html' data = yaml.load(open(data_file, 'r')) output_file = 'your/output_file.html'
+template_directory = 'base/template_directory'
+""" where template files refer as the root to be used internally in templates, not in the python script""" template_file = 'base/template_directory/template_file.html' data = yaml.load(open(data_file, 'r')) output_file = 'your/output_file.html'